grzegorzorlowski/word-repeater/.ai/list-flashcards-endpoint-implementation-plan.md

    - Extract the flashcard listing logic into a dedicated service (e.g., `src/lib/services/flashcardService.ts` - add new function).
    - Pass validated parameters and authenticated user ID to the service.
 4. **Database Query**:
-   - Build query with filters for user_id, deleted_at, and source (from metadata).
+   - Build query with filters for user_id and deleted_at (always IS NULL).
+   - Apply optional filters for source column and status column if provided.
    - Apply pagination with offset and limit.
    - Execute query to get flashcards and total count.
 5. **Error Handling**: